 - 1. This is an invasive procedure that is performed in a cardiac catheterization centre, usually under local anesthesia. - 2.
 Electrodes are adhered to the chest to monitor the heart rate and rhythm.
 Blood oxygen monitor through finger tip will be set up.
 Measurement of blood pressure from the arm will be taken during the examination. - 3.
 A small wound is made at the groin for access to arteries or veins. - 4.
 Catheters are advanced to the heart.
 Pressures within the heart are measured.
-Contrast is injected and films are taken.
+Aortic and pulmonary angiogram may be performed to delineate the anatomy of PDA.
 The degree of blood shunting is calculated. - 5.
-The size of the ASD is then measured with a special sizing balloon. - 6.
-The appropriate type and size of closure device will be deployed. - 7.
-Both X-ray and echocardiogram are used for procedure monitoring.
-Special types of echocardiogram can be used, such as trans-esophageal (ultrasound probe placed in esophagus) or intra-cardiac (ultrasound probe placed in heart chambers).
+The appropriate closure device will be chosen according to the anatomy, size and length of PDA.
+The closure device will be deployed under X-ray guidance. - 6.
+Further angiogram will be performed to ensure successful closure.